 Samsung Q70 series review: Picture quality

-As we get into the performance of the TV, it’s important to explore the native attributes of Q70 panels, just you know what you’re working with.
-That’s why this portion of the review touches on a physical feature of the TV and its contribution to overall picture quality.
+As we get into the TV’s performance, it’s essential to explore the native attributes of Q70 panels, so you know what you’re working with.
+That’s why this section of the review focuses on a physical feature of the TV and its impact on overall picture quality.

 1. Color

-The magic ingredient of a QLED panel is a thin film of millions of Nano-crystals that filter out straggler wavelengths to create pure R/G/B colors.
-This allows Q70 panels to perform color reproduction that is highly accurate compared to the input source.
+The magic ingredient of a QLED panel is a thin film of millions of Nanocrystals that filter out stray wavelengths to create pure R/G/B colors.
+This allows Q70 panels to reproduce color with high accuracy relative to the input source.

 To put it another way, the wide color gamut and QLED technology that come with the Q70 series render saturated colors that look like real-life.
 It gets better.
-The impressive peak brightness levels of the Q70 add depth to the color palette, resulting in a volume of color that would overwhelm the senses of an artist.
+The impressive peak brightness of the Q70 adds depth to the color palette, resulting in a volume of color that would overwhelm an artist’s senses.

 2. Brightness and HDR content

-That said, the Q70 does have trouble reproducing luminous blues, which is a limitation that’s present in many Samsung QLED panels.
+That said, the Q70 struggles to reproduce luminous blues, a limitation standard to many Samsung QLED panels.
 That’s one of the areas where OLED televisions outperform their QLED competition.
-The other is viewing angles since the Q70 panels start to lose picture quality as the viewing angle increases.
+The other is viewing angles, since the Q70 panels start to lose picture quality as the viewing angle increases.

 LED backlights work by providing a constant light source.
 LED televisions achieve darker colors by ‘instructing’ individual liquid crystals to keep light from leaving the TV and reaching your eyes.
 Now, because the LED backlight remains on at all times, light bleedthrough is a thing that happens even as you watch dark scenes.
 This brings us to the matter of black levels.
 How dark can the Q70 get?

-Being LED panels, Q70 televisions cannot render the pure black that OLED screens do, but they come close.
+As LED panels, Q70 televisions cannot render pure black like OLED screens do, but they come close.

 Q70 panels are 4K televisions with full-array direct backlighting.
-Because the LED backlights on the Q70 are spread out across the surface of the screen instead of at the edges, the panels are capable of local dimming.
-This feature allows dimming of LEDs that are located directly behind the dark sections of a picture.
+Because the LED backlights on the Q70 are spread across the screen rather than at the edges, the panels support local dimming.
+This feature allows dimming LEDs located directly behind the dark sections of a picture.
 Ultimately, this keeps light bleedthrough to a minimum.
 This is how the Q70 displays achieve near-zero black levels.

-Local dimming improves the level of detail, sharpness and contrast in an image.
-This can only enhance the overall picture quality of the Q70 and your overall viewing experience.
+Local dimming improves the level of detail, sharpness, and contrast in an image.
+This can only enhance the Q70’s picture quality and your overall viewing experience.

 4. Native contrast ratio

 This term describes the difference between the brightest colors and the deepest blacks.
 For the Q70 series, the contrast ratio is 7250:1 without local dimming.
-With local dimming enabled, the contrast level goes all the way up to around 8000:1.
+With local dimming enabled, the contrast ratio reaches around 8000:1.

-Along with a rich array of color, an impressive contrast ratio is a useful tool that allows the display panel to render sharp, defined detail in dark portions of video.
-For you the consumer, this means that you get to feel horror and suspense as a scary thing materializes from the dark recesses of a cave to creep up on the protagonist.
+Along with a rich array of colors, an impressive contrast ratio helps the display panel render sharp, defined detail in dark portions of video.
+For you, the consumer, this means that you get to feel horror and suspense as a scary thing materializes from the dark recesses of a cave to creep up on the protagonist.

-High contrast ratio also enhances the look of bright scenes by taking full advantage of the deep, rich hues and the radiant colors that the Q70 series can render.
-The end result is well worth the price of a Samsung Q70 TV.
+A high contrast ratio also enhances the look of bright scenes by fully exploiting the deep, rich hues and radiant colors the Q70 series can render.
+The result is well worth the price of a Samsung Q70 TV.

 5. Black and grey uniformity

-A good quality TV will have a high level of uniformity when it displays a uniformly dark screen, without too much light bleedthrough.
+A high-quality TV will exhibit high uniformity when displaying a uniformly dark screen, with minimal light bleedthrough.
 Though you’ll likely never sit down to enjoy an hour’s worth of black screen, uniformity is a metric you should care about.

-A panel with an uneven distribution of backlight will often suffer from dirty screen effect.
+A panel with an uneven backlight distribution often suffers from a dirty-screen effect.
 The effect appears as patches of uneven color at the edges or center of the screen.
-These distracting patches could affect your viewing experience as you watch fast-paced content or play fast-paced video games.
+These distracting patches could affect your viewing experience while watching fast-paced content or playing fast-paced video games.

 The Q70 has good grey uniformity, though the edges are darker than the center.
 When it comes to black uniformity, however, this TV excels.
-There’s virtually no backlight bleed, which translates to excellent black levels and perfect reproduction of dark scenes.
+There’s virtually no backlight bleed, resulting in excellent black levels and perfect reproduction of dark scenes.

 Input lag and motion handling

-Input lag is the delay between the moment a TV reads an input signal and the moment the TV displays the signal.
+Input lag is the delay between the moment a TV receives an input signal and the moment it displays the signal.
 You want minimal input lag as you watch a car chase or play an action-packed game.
 The good news is that the Q70’s VA panel has a 15.7ms input lag, making it one of the most responsive panels in the market.

-This quick response time allows the Q70 to do a great job of rendering fast-paced video.
-You will barely notice any motion blur at all, as a ball flies across the screen.
+This quick response time allows the Q70 to render fast-paced video effectively.
+You will barely notice any motion blur at all as a ball flies across the screen.

-All but one of the Q70 panels have a 120Hz refresh rate, a rate that’s high enough to cause flicker.
+All but one of the Q70 panels have a 120Hz refresh rate, which is high enough to cause flicker.
 To counter this issue, Samsung implements frame interpolation (the addition of blank/black /duplicate frames) to smooth choppy video and remove flicker.
 Q70 televisions can also vary their refresh rate to match the content from a particular input source.

 Sound